NaszvadiG/cim-xa/README.md

 <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.
 While Savant is included in this distribution, it is not mandatory to use Savant for presentation -- CodeIgniter views may be used.
 The sample code in application/controllers/songs.php has an example of each type of view.
 If used, CodeIgniter views are located in the usual directory.

-<a href="http://phpti.com/">PHPTI Template Inheritance Site</a>.
+To use the PHPTI inheritance features see the <a href="http://phpti.com/">PHPTI Template Inheritance Site</a>.

 Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.